-Georgia aspires to join the Alliance.
+Georgia is one of the Alliance’s closest partners.
+It aspires to join the Alliance.
 The country actively contributes to NATO-led operations and cooperates with the Allies and other partner countries in many other areas.
-Support for Georgia’s reform efforts and its goal of integration in Euro-Atlantic institutions is a priority for cooperation.
+Over time, a broad range of practical cooperation has developed between NATO and Georgia, which supports Georgia’s reform efforts and its goal of Euro-Atlantic integration.

 During a visit to Georgia in August 2015, NATO Secretary General Jens Stoltenberg inaugurates the NATO-Georgia Joint Training and Evaluation Centre at the Krtsanisi Military Facility

 - Shortly after Georgia regained independence in 1991, relations with NATO started in 1992, when the country joined the North Atlantic Cooperation Council.
 This forum for dialogue was succeeded in 1997 by the Euro-Atlantic Partnership Council, which brings together all Allies and partner countries in the Euro-Atlantic area.